johanasplund/maxisacson.github.io/_drafts/here-be-dragons.markdown

         self.y = y_new
 {% endhighlight %}

 *"What is this* `x_new` *stuff about?"* you might ask yourself.
 Now it seems kind of arbitrary and superfluous, but we will make use of them later when we tell pygame to draw lines for us, so bear with me for a while.
 Note also that we included the `math` library at the top.
 To calculate the new position we make use of some trigonometry.
-Since this is a post about fractals I'm not going to go in depth about the quirks of sine and cosine, so if it is unfamiliar to you you might want to consider consulting your favourite search enginge or just go with the flow and trust me on this one.
+Since this is a post about fractals I'm not going to go in depth about the quirks of sine and cosine, so if it is unfamiliar to you you might want to consider consulting your favourite search enginge or just go with the flow and trust me on this one

+ *"But Max,"* I hear you say, *"why do you flip the sign on the angle?*" Good question.
+Let's talk a bit about coordinate systems.
+Usually in mathematics we use a plain Cartesian coordinate system with the y-axis pointing upwards and the x-axis pointing rightwards.
+Alse, positive angles are measured going from the positive x-axis counter clockwise.
+But computer scientists are not like us.
+The industry standard for computer graphics has long been to flip the direction of the y-axis.
+Therefore the origin is in the upper-left corner and the direction of increasing y-coordinates is downwards.
+So to continue counting angles going counter clockwise as positive on our screen we have to add a layer of translation between us and the computer, and we do that by flipping the sign of the angle.
+However this is purely a matter of preference, you can keep the clockwise going angles if you'd like.

 Now it's time for the fun stuff, let's make our turtle actually draw something.
 To to that we need to import pygame, so add